Reports: Customizing the Summary View

 - Select the required colors for the font and background.

 - You can also insert texts and icons using the Additional Formatting Options dialog to highlight your condition.
-Click the icon to add text and icons.
+Click the four vertical dots icon to add text and icons.

 - You can add any number of conditions using +Add Condition link.

-- Conditions specified will be evaluated from top to bottom and the corresponding formatting options that matches first will be applied on the data cell that meets the condition.
+- Conditions specified will be evaluated from top to bottom and the corresponding formatting options that match first will be applied to the data cell that meets the condition.

 - Click OK after you have added all the conditions.

-You can also view and modify all the conditional formats applied over the Summary View in Conditional Format tab in Settings section.
+You can also view and modify all the conditional formats applied over the Summary View in the Conditional Format tab in the Settings section.